nippip/terraform-google-nat-gateway/SECURITY.md

 Thank you for improving the security of Provenance.
 We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.

-Please report security vulnerabilities to **[security@provenance.io](mailto:security@provenance.io)**.
-Please avoid opening a public issue on the repository for security issues.
+Please report security vulnerabilities to **[security@provenance.io](mailto:security@provenance.io)**. *Please avoid opening a public issue on the repository for security issues.*

 The Provenance team will send a response indicating the next steps in handling your report.
 After the initial reply to your report, the team will keep you informed of the progress towards a fix and full announcement, and may ask for additional information or guidance.
-For critical problems, you may encrypt your report (see below).
+For critical problems, you may encrypt your report [see below](https://github.com/nippip/terraform-google-nat-gateway/blob/master/SECURITY.md#encryption-key-for-securityprovenanceio).

 In addition, please include the following information along with your report: